christopherbeck/OCI-Rest-APIs-nodejs/README.md

 # OCI-Rest-APIs-nodejs

-Oracle Cloud Infrastructure REST APIs implemented in node.js, with current support for Database and limited Object Storage.
-More will be added.
+Oracle Cloud Infrastructure REST APIs implemented in node.js.

+**NOTE:  This API is not fully implemented yet, but more are being added and the plan is to fully implement the entire REST API.**

  Most commands take the form of: